- Your visit

 - What's on

-Please note: Due to a technical fault, our lift is currently out of service.
-We apologise for any inconvenience this may cause to your visit.
+Please note: the lift at Winchester City Museum is currently out of order.
+We apologise for any inconvenience this may cause.

 Located in the heart of the historic city of Winchester, City Museum tells the story of England’s ancient capital, the seat of Alfred the Great.